CarolinaIgnites/gameFrame/readme.md

-        "boundaries": true, // default true, this will cause collisions with edge of screen "impulse": true, // default true, this will allow for reactive collisions "gravity": false, // default false, this will cause a downwards pulling force on all objects }
+        "boundaries": true, // default true, this will cause collisions with edge of screen "impulse": true, // default true, this will allow for reactive collisions "gravity": false, // default false, this will cause a downwards pulling force on all objects "external_cache": (key, value)=> {}, // default noop, this is a callback for setting an external cache "cache_proxy": (src)=> src, // default identity, this is a callback setting the url for an external cache lookup }
 ```